kitcheck/ruby-jwt/README.md

 sub = 'Subject'
 sub_payload = { data: 'data', sub: sub }

-token = JWT.encode sub_payload, hmac_secret, 'HS256'
+token = JWT.encode payload: sub_payload, signer: JWT::Signer.new(hmac_secret, 'HS256')

 begin
   # Add sub to the validation to check if the token has been manipulated